 One very powerful program, the Baltimore Experience Corps, matches older individuals with young children in schools that are understaffed, providing them with the priceless opportunity to mentor, help with reading skills, and serve as a kind and nonjudgmental pal to the children.
 And they are undoubtedly helping themselves in the process as well.
 As Michelle Carlson, Ph.D., of the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health notes, “By helping others, participants are helping themselves in ways beyond just feeding their souls.
 They are helping their brains.
 The brain shrinks as part of aging, but with this program we appear to have stopped that shrinkage and are reversing part of the aging process.”

 When supporting older adults who have Alzheimer’s disease or another form of dementia, it may take a bit of innovation to discover enriching activities that encourage a sense of purpose and meaning.
-Providing home care services in Sacramento and the surrounding area, Live Well at Home offers the following tips to help family caregivers get started:
+Live Well at Home offers the following tips to help family caregivers get started:

 - Research local and national agencies that assist those in need – veterans, the homeless, animals, women and children in impoverishment or a crisis situation, etc.